jrudenstam/even-js/readme.md

 # Even JS
 Even JS is a vanilla module that will make elements same height.
+Typically useful to make items in slider the same height or collumns with content.

 ## Usage
 You can optionally define groups with <code>data-even-group</code>-attribute to level different gruop on the same page.